What Happens if you are Charged with Reckless Conduct in Georgia?

 Lack of knowledge that they were infected with HIV: If you had no reason to know that you were infected with HIV, and transmitted it to someone else unknowingly, then you cannot be guilty of reckless conduct.
 This defense will require more proof than other arguments because the State could argue that you should have known you were infected.
 Your Attorney will work with you to set up the best defense possible demonstrating that a reasonable person would not have known they were infected and that you exercised care.

 It was not unreasonable: Because the statute outlines that there must have been a deviation for the standard of care a reasonable person would exercise, if you and your Lawyer can prove that you did not deviate, then you will not be guilty of reckless conduct.

 This is not an exhaustive list of the defenses to reckless conduct.
 There are many more arguments that can be applied to your case.
 It is vital to you to discuss your unique case with one of our Georgia Reckless Conduct Attorneys to formulate the best defense possible.

 I did not intend for anyone to get hurt: Intent to hurt someone is not a requirement under the statute.
 Consciously disregarding the risk that someone could get hurt is enough to be convicted of reckless conduct.

 No one was injured: Although someone was not injured during the act, directly endangering someone is enough to be found guilty of reckless conduct.

 Having knowledgeable representation is of up the utmost importance when facing a criminal charge.
-Your Georgia Reckless Conduct Attorney will investigate all the details surrounding your case and evaluate your options.
+Your Reckless Conduct Lawyer in Georgia will investigate all the details surrounding your case and evaluate your options.
 They will be available all the time to you – even nights and weekends – because your case is important.
-Lawson and Berry and their team of Reckless Conduct Attorneys will work with you to fight your charge and avoid a conviction.
+Lawson and Berry and their team of Georgia Reckless Conduct Attorneys will work with you to fight your charge and avoid a conviction.
 Call today and schedule a free consultation.